developmentseed/timvt/docs/function_layers.md

 As for [`pg_tileserv`](https://github.com/CrunchyData/pg_tileserv) and [`martin`](https://github.com/urbica/martin), TiMVT can support `Function` layer/source.

-Functions are database functions which ca be use to create vector tile and must of the form `function(xmin float, ymin float, xmax float, ymax: float, epsg: integer ...)`.
+Functions are database functions which can be use to create vector tile and must of the form `function(xmin float, ymin float, xmax float, ymax: float, epsg: integer ...)`.

 ## Minimal Application